Brazil travel advice

 Natural disasters and climate

-• transportation
+• Amazonas

 • follow the instructions of local authorities, including evacuation orders

-• Below-average rainfall and droughts in the north and northeast
+• below-average rainfall and droughts in the north and northeast

-• Excessive rains in the south and southeast of the country
+• excessive rains in the south and southeast of the country

-• Above-average temperatures in all regions
+• above-average temperatures in all regions

 Keep informed of regional weather forecasts before and during your travels, and plan accordingly.
 Ensure you have adequate insurance to cover the consequences of such events, including the disruption of travel plans.